ants-xjtu/rubik/doc/02-header-parser-and-event.markdown

 }
 ```

-Detail about C API of Rubik will be introduced later.
+Details about C API of Rubik will be introduced later.
 For now we could just read `args->_106` for type value hinted by comment.
 Copy the template to `weaver_whitebox.c`, add necessary headers and call `printf` in the callback, then it's time to run `make` for the final build.